Year 4 Medical Students

 - Submit your mentor evaluation and 2-page reflection essay in order to receive a pass/fail grade.
 We ask that this is submitted within 30 days of return.

-- Schedule a debrief meeting with GMER course directors.
+- Schedule a mandatory debrief meeting with GMER course directors.